GasiorMateusz/DietPlanner/.ai/terms-privacy-policy-implementation-plan.md

 ### TermsAndPrivacyModal (React Component - New)

 - **Component description**: A modal dialog component that displays the Terms of Service and Privacy Policy documents in a tabbed interface.
+Content is loaded from JSON files (one per language) which contain structured sections with headings and markdown content.
 Users can switch between Terms and Privacy Policy tabs, scroll through content, and check off important sections.
 The modal can be opened from registration form or account profile.
 Supports both Polish and English languages based on user's language preference.

 - **Main elements**:
   - `<Dialog>`: Root dialog component with `open` and `onOpenChange` props